PHILIPS AFFINITY 50 Ultrasound Machine

 Up to 280 dB digital broadband acoustic beamforming

-Philips Affiniti 70 Electrical power
+Philips Affinity 70 Electrical power

 Voltage: 100V-240V